Baden-Württemberg: Railway

 Railways form a major part of the transport infrastructure in Baden-Württemberg.
-As of 2017, the main standard gauge railway network managed by DB Netz consists of about 3350 km of railway lines connecting all major settlements of the state, with about 6,500 trains operating every day.
+As of 2017, the main standard gauge railway network managed by DB InfraGO consists of about 3350 km of railway lines connecting all major settlements of the state, with about 6,500 trains operating every day.
 As part of high-speed rail in Germany, the Mannheim–Stuttgart and Stuttgart–Ulm high-speed lines were built, and the Karlsruhe–Basel high-speed line, paralleling the traditional Mannheim–Karlsruhe–Basel railway, is currently under construction.
 In and around Stuttgart, the old terminal station is currently being replaced with an underground through station as part of the controversial Stuttgart 21 project.

 Local branch lines of around 860 km, managed by the state-owned SWEG and Hohenzollerische Landesbahn (HzL), Karlsruhe-owned Albtal-Verkehrs-Gesellschaft (AVG), private Württembergische Eisenbahn (WEG) and other smaller rail infrastructure operators, complete the state's railway infrastructure.

 Passenger train services in Baden-Württemberg are operated partly by various subsidiaries of Deutsche Bahn, the national railway operator, such as DB Fernverkehr with its high-speed ICE, as well as IC trains; and DB Regio, operating some regional train services in the state.
 Cross-border train services are also provided by French Railways' TGV trains, as well as by Swiss Federal Railways and Austrian Federal Railways (including its Nightjet night trains).

 Since the 1990s, the around 120 individual regional train services in Baden-Württemberg have been managed by the state-owned Nahverkehrsgesellschaft Baden-Württemberg (NVBW), (Note: With some exceptions, such as the Stuttgart S-Bahn, which is managed by the Verband Region Stuttgart; services on a few minor lines managed by the local Landkreise; and formerly also services running without any state subsidies.) which has started to commercially tender out these train operations.
 DB Regio, SWEG, HzL, AVG and WEG have been joined in operating regional trains by Agilis, Bodensee-Oberschwaben-Bahn, Arverio, SBB, Schwäbische Alb-Bahn and VIAS, which entered the market.